 The additive synth engine has 600 stereo oscillators (yes, 600!) allowing you to create ‘super-saw’ walls of death.
-Remember that scene from Back To The Future when Marty stands in front of that massive speaker, plugs in his guitar and hammers out a chord – picture that when you wind up the ‘NOsc’ dial to 600.
+Remember that scene from Back To The Future when Marty stands in front of that massive speaker, plugs in his guitar and hammers out a chord – a picture that when you wind up the ‘NOsc’ dial to 600?
 I can almost hear the extra power being sucked out of the wall socket to feed the CPU.
 Absolutely so over the top and crazy, and I love it!

-The granular engine is star of the show to me.
+The granular engine is the star of the show to me.
 Just so much power here to get really nuts.
 I stumbled upon a cool vocal clipping effect that was straight out of The Matrix, and a few sounds that got me thinking ah, so THATS how BT gets his wicked stutter effect!

-I’m not going to go too deeply into the specs, there’s not enough space on this page to cover everything – lets just say Alchemy is fully featured.
-The interface is a little crowed at first glance, and even though everything is MIDI-mappable, you would need a pretty serious controller to map even the most basic knobs.
-Fortunately, there is the wonderful Remix Pads where you can map sections of the synth to controllable via X/Y pads (16), which they in turn are morph-able via the remix pads.
+I’m not going to go too deeply into the specs, there’s not enough space on this page to cover everything – let’s just say Alchemy is fully featured.
+The interface is a little crowded at first glance, and even though everything is MIDI-mappable, you would need a pretty serious controller to map even the most basic knobs.
+Fortunately, there is the wonderful Remix Pads where you can map sections of the synth to controllable via X/Y pads (16), which in turn are morph-able via the remix pads.
 Sounds a little over the top, but again once you get the feel for it endless possibilities open up for you.